kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-02-understanding-scope-in-javascript.md

 // Child
 </code></pre>

-The reasons why is it so is because, in Javascript, the declarations are automatically taken to the top of the function ([Hoisting](http://code.tutsplus.com/tutorials/javascript-hoisting-explained--net-15092)) no matter what the position of their declaration is.
+The reasons why is it so is because, in Javascript, the variable declarations are automatically taken to the top of the function ([Hoisting](http://code.tutsplus.com/tutorials/javascript-hoisting-explained--net-15092)) no matter what the position of their declaration is.
 We can say that above written snippet is equivalent to the following:

 <pre><code class="javascript">
 var parent = function () {